sql-machine-learning/elasticdl/docs/designs/ps_design.md

 In sync-SGD, optimizer needs to wait for a certain number of gradients, and then get the gradient after addition.
 We could implement a customized gradient queue structure to support such logic efficiently.

-The interface of Gradient Queue could be like this:
+The interface of gradient queue could be like this:

 ```python
 class GradientQueue(object):